Enterprise Recon Cloud 2.13.0

 for assistance with upgrading the Master Server.

-The following platforms and/or features will reach end of support and be removed in the upcoming Enterprise Recon Cloud 2.13.0 release:
+The following platforms and/or features have reached end of support in Enterprise Recon Cloud:

 - macOS Workstation Targets